UnbuiltAlmond8/PHPKoboDeobfuscator/README.md

+# NOTE: A new and unified deobfuscator, which can work with the legacy structure, is now available.
+Read further for the new deobfuscator.

 # PHPKoboDeobfuscator
 This JS file is a helper to significantly facilitate the deobfuscation of HTML files that have been obfuscated with PHPKobo since 2025-05-01.
 Note: Due to the different structure used before 2025-05-01, this deobfuscator currently does not work on this older structure.